root-project/web/manual/trees/index.md

 ## Tree classes

-ROOT provides the following classes for trees and branches, among others:
+ROOT provides numerous classes for trees and branches, of which the following are among the most used:

 - {% include ref class="TTree" %}: Represents a columnar data set.
 Any C++ type can be stored in its columns.